LasVegasOle/Pinya3/README.md

 Pinya3
 ======

-New revision for Pinya 3D Food Printer
+New revision for Pinya 3D Food Printer.

+More info at www.3dgitalcooks.com